zafriii/Serenify-Version-1.0/README.md

 ### 1. **Finding a Therapist**
    - Use the **Therapist Booking System** to find a therapist in Bangladesh.
-   - You can filter therapists by location, expertise, or availability.
+   - You can search therapists by expertise.

 ### 2. **Making an Appointment**
    - Select a therapist and book an appointment directly through the platform.